-Most sites you visit have a contact page that enables visitors to contact the site's owner.
+Most sites that you visit have a contact page that enables visitors to contact the site's owner.
 Forms are very helpful because you can gather the contact information of potential customers while also avoiding the spam mail that can result when you publish an email address directly on a web page.

 The Normal link is a menu with four possible states, just like menu items or buttons: